 - In glass bowl, place the chopped pumpkin.
 Place bowl in machine and lock into place.
 Select a 15 minute steam only cycle and push the start button.

 - Add in pineapple, coconut and ginger and select a 5 minute steam cycle.
 Do not drain liquids.

 - Run the blend cycle for 1 minute or until you achieve desired consistency.

 Instructions for Regular Cook Method

-3. Transfer all of the ingredients to a blender or food processor and puree in short bursts until you reach your desired consistency, adding reserved steamer water in 1/4 cup increments if needed.
+- Transfer all of the ingredients to a blender or food processor and puree in short bursts until you reach ya chunky puree or puree on high for 1-2 minutes for a smooth puree, adding reserved steamer water in 1/4 cup increments if needed.